 - Memory slots: manufacturer, volume, location, frequency, serial number, part number;

-- Drives: name, type, volume, free space, serial number;
+- Drives: name, label, type, volume, free space, serial number, network path, SMART status;

 - Network cards: name, manufacturer, type, bandwidth, MAC and IP addresses, network mask, gateway, DNS servers;

 - Video cards: name, processor, memory, video mode, maximum frequency, drivers date and version;

 - Monitors: name, model, manufacture date, serial number, socket;